Faculty of Kinesiology and Recreation Management

 Prerequisite: KPER 1400 (or the former PERS 1400 or the former REC 1400).

-An examination of the social aspects of aging.
-Emphasis on understanding the aging process as a life transition involving adaptation through interaction with social and physical environments.
-This is an Option in Aging course and may not be held for credit with FMLY 2650 (the former HMEC 2650, SWRK 2650).
+An examination of the social aspects of aging, including cultural norms, socio-economic factors and historical events.
+Emphasis on understanding the aging process as a life transition involving adaptation through interaction with social, psychological, emotional, spiritual and environmental determinants.
+This is an Option in Aging course.
+May not be held with FMLY 2650, the former HMEC 2650, SWRK 2650, or SWRK 2651.

 An introduction to community development principles and the role recreation and leisure play in developing healthy and vibrant communities.
 This course emphasizes connections between community, recreation, and leisure.